Buying Guide for Mobility Transfer Aids

 When transferring a patient from bed to a wheelchair, follow these steps:

-• Gather the necessary equipment, such as a sliding sheet, transfer board, or lift device.
+• Gather the equipment, such as a sliding sheet, transfer board, or lift device.
 Depending on the specifics, additional equipment, like a gait belt, may be required to help with the transition.

 • Plan the relocation: Before starting the transfer, ensure you and the patient are on the same page.